 - Disney World Resort Bar Crawl: What’s more fun than spending a day in the parks at Disney World?
 Spending a day at Disney World without having to pay for a parks ticket while getting suuuuuper day drunk.
 Yup.
 That’s right: we created a Disney World Resort Bar Crawl that relies entirely on FREE WDW transit – no park ticket required!
 It’s a really fun way to spend a day outside of the parks while still soaking up Disney magic, and you’ll even end your day watching the fireworks (drunk).

-- Hair Bow: I can’t exactly explain why, but even though I am a grown-ass nearly 30 year old women, wearing a hair bow at Disney just feels right.
+- Hair Bow: I can’t exactly explain why, but even though I am a grown-a** nearly 30-year-old women, wearing a hair bow at Disney just feels right.
 It just makes me feel like a magical fairy princess all day, dammit, and I DESERVE that.
 Don’t overthink it, just get a hair bow and clip it in your hair and soak up that pixie dust joy!
 There are roughly a zillion hair bows for sale on Amazon, but our favorites are these glitter bows, these bows for every season (especially Halloween omg), and these colorful bows.
-I’d tell you where to get the hair bow I wore in the photos in this post, but unfortunately I
+I’d tell you where to get the hair bow I wore in the photos in this post, but unfortunately, I

 stoleborrowed it from Jeremy’s teenaged sister …